mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 minimum size, as well as fuel and power consumption, as jump drives of the same rating.
-Select the desired hop score and use the figure in the Hop Potential table as the percentage of the ship’s hull that the hop

-drive will consume, then add five tons.
+Select the desired hop score and use the figure in the Hop Potential table as the percentage of the ship's hull that the hop drive will consume, then add five tons.
 A hop drive must be a minimum of 10 tons and they cost MCr15 per ton.
 Much like jump technology, each hop requires approximately one week of travel time.
 The hop drive